 END OF INTERVIEW

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Anais Nin, 1972, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Anais Nin, 1972.
+Archives of American Art, Smithsonian Institution.